-The fantastic Wild Learning Centre, with its five immersively themed zones, is sure to give your pupils their wildest lesson yet! www.chessington.com
+The fantastic Wild Learning Centre has five immersively themed zones.
+It’s sure to give your pupils their wildest lesson yet!

 Set within 140 acres of parkland on the edge of the New Forest, Paultons Park is a family theme park with an extensive educational offering.

-School groups can take advantage of a range of interactive workshops (suitable for Key Stages 1 to 4) in Professor Blast’s lab, focused on topics such as rollercoaster physics, dinosaurs, animal encounters and even theme park marketing.
+School groups can take advantage of a range of interactive workshops (suitable for Key Stages 1 to 4) in Professor Blast’s lab.
+This is focused on topics such as rollercoaster physics, dinosaurs, animal encounters and even theme park marketing.

 Teachers can apply for free tickets, to see what’s on offer in advance.